ches/scala-project.g8/README.md

 ### Usage ###

-If you're not already a giter8 user, you'll need to install it.
+Since sbt 0.13.13, you can simply [use `sbt new`][sbt new]:

+    $ sbt new ches/scala-project

+You will be prompted for parameters such as your project name.

+If for some reason you can't run sbt 0.13.13, you can use giter8 directly.
 With Homebrew on Mac OS X, it's convenient to `brew install giter8`.
-Otherwise, see [installation].
+Otherwise, see the [installation].

-Then, simply invoke `g8` to generate a project with this template:
+Then, simply invoke `g8` to generate a project:

     $ g8 ches/scala-project

-You will be prompted for parameters such as project name.

-**Note**: giter8 0.6.8 is required, since the templates use the new Maven resolver feature to suggest the latest version of Scala, etc. This version may not yet be available in Homebrew, installation with Conscript is suggested.

 ### Available Templates ###